Print view logo

 Getting the results

-It may take 6-8 weeks to get your results.
 When your results are ready, we will send a copy to you in MyWellSpan, to your electronic medical record and to the WellSpan study team.
 The results may show whether you have an increased genetic risk for certain heart diseases or cancers.

-About 1 to 2 people out of 100 will have a genetic variant that may put them at risk for one of the conditions reported as part of this project.
-If you’re found to have an increased risk, a WellSpan study team member will contact you to offer the opportunity to make a no-cost appointment with a genetic counselor to discuss your results.
-A genetic counselor is a medical professional specifically trained to help you understand how your genetic information may impact your health or your family’s health
+If you're found to have an increased risk, a WellSpan study team member will contact you to offer the opportunity to make a no-cost appointment with a genetic counselor to discuss your results.
+A genetic counselor is a medical professional specifically trained to help you understand how your genetic information may impact your health or your family's health.

 Creating an optional free account with our partner, Helix, provides access to additional information such as your ancestry and specific traits you’ve inherited.